bougou/sail/docs/en/component.md

 Sail currently supports using Ansible Role to deploy normal components and using Helm Chart to deploy pod components.

+In your operation code of the component, you can make both the ansible role and the helm chart be prepared.
+Thus, the operator can choose which method is used to deploy the component for a specific environment.
+But still you can ONLY provide ansible role OR helm chart for the component as your wish.

+When running sail commands like `sail upgrade -c <componentName>`, `sail` will automatically runs `ansible-playbook` or `helm` for the component according to the `form` field.

 - [Develop Ansible Role](./ansible.md)
 - [Develop Helm Chart](./helm.md)